alexschreyer/Face-Centroid-and-Properties-Plugin/README.md

-Face Centroid and Properties Extension
+Face Centroid and Properties Extension for SketchUp
 ===================================

 Copyright 2014-2023, Alexander C. Schreyer All rights reserved